toptal/picasso/CONTRIBUTING.md

 Picasso is considered as project of everyone but on the top of that `Frontend Experience` team has ownership of all code and we are maintaining and keeping consistency and quality on highest level.

-### Design decisions
+### IMPORTANT: Design decisions

-We try to have everything inside `Picasso` synced with latest design proposal called `BASE` &mdash; if you see this name it's always referring to our `BASE` design which you could probably already see inside `TopScheduler` or `Portal` projects.
-Any design decision made should be discussed with us and could be also discussed on `#-base-core` channel through slack.
+We try to have everything inside `Picasso` synced with latest design proposal called [`BASE`](https://design.toptal.net/) &mdash; if you see this name it's always referring to our `BASE` design which you could probably already see inside `TopScheduler` or `Portal` projects.
+Any design decision made should be discussed with us and could be also discussed on `#-base-core` channel through slack **prior** to its implementation.

 ## How can I contribute?